index

 Confidence signals

-Useful package-level recovery facts include expected fragment count, recovered fragment count, audio candidate count, visual candidate count, checksum rejection, and whether XOR parity recovered exactly one missing data fragment.
-App-level camera or file detectors can add richer facts such as frame count, crop, lighting, and motion.
+Useful recovery facts include expected fragment count, recovered fragment count, audio candidate count, visual candidate count, checksum rejection, and whether XOR parity recovered exactly one missing data fragment. @lss/carrier adds media-facing facts such as acquisition time, candidate regions, visual observations, recovered frame count, audio confidence, and missing indexes.

 Reassembly rules